-In 2013, 91 percent of us own some sort of cell phone.
+Good Question: Is A Phone Just A Phone Anymore?In 2013, 91 percent of us own some sort of cell phone.
 Fifty-six percent own a smart phone.
 It wasn’t until 2007 that we saw what’s now considered the first smartphone – the iPhone.
 The iPhone 5 is now the top selling phone in US, followed by the Samsung Galaxy S III.

 New App Created In Mpls.
 Lets You Connect With KinIf you've ever scrolled through your facebook timeline or twitter feed and thought, "Where are my friends?" the new Kinly app may be for you.
 Whatever you post goes only to your defined social circle or kin.

 SD Governor Signs Cellphone Ban For Young Drivers outh Dakota Gov. Dennis Daugaard has signed into law a measure that prohibits beginning drivers from using cellphones when they're behind the wheel.

 Senser Pleads Not Guilty To Talking On Phone, SpeedingAmy Senser pleaded not guilty Monday to her latest and third felony charge, after a police investigation determined she was on the phone at the time she allegedly hit and killed a man last year.

 Police, Family Pranked With Hostage CallPolice in Superior say a call about a hostage situation Monday night turned out to be a prank, but not so funny.

 As New iPhone Debuts, Tips To Save On Your PhoneWith the debut of the new iPhone 4s, we looked at whether the it's worth the upgrade and some ways to save money, even if you aren't looking to switch.